COMP2160-Game-Development/Prac-02/README.md

 ![An image of the orange car, with a white box as its headlights.](images/Week2_2.png)

-Create a new script called `Headlights` that prints the object's `transform.position` and `transform.rotation` to the console every Update (remember how we did this last week?
+Create a new script called `Headlights` that prints the object's `transform.localPosition` and `transform.localRotation` to the console every Update (remember how we did this last week?
 Go check your code if you don't!).
 Attach this script to the Headlights object then press Play.

 Note how its position and rotation values don't change, despite its transformations within the scene.
 Why is this happening?
 Note down your ideas.
+You can also chanage from `transform.localPosition` / `transform.localRotation` to `transform.position` / `transform.rotation` and view any differences.

 ### CHECKPOINT!
 Save, commit and push your work now.

-## Step 3 - Chase car
+## Step 3 - Chase car (20 min)
 We often want objects in our scene to read and react to the transforms of other objects.
 Let's try this now.

 Add another car to the scene and give it the provided blue material.
 Create a ```Chase``` script for this car.
 Add a parameter to the Chase MonoBehaviour to hold the transform of the target it is chasing.
 Make sure it is editable in the inspector: